Dog left for dead in Kentucky Humane Society's parking lot showing signs of progress

 LOUISVILLE, Ky. — A dog left for dead in the parking lot of the Kentucky Humane Society is showing signs of progress.

-Officials say “Ethan” has remained stable all Sunday evening and is doing well.
+Officials say “Ethan” has remained stable all Sunday evening and is doing well, according to a Facebook post.

 Ethan has been assisted by vet staff and they report he is eating and can sit up if he is being assisted.
 Staff picked him up to help him stand and they said he was able to hold some of his own weight for a short time.